-WASHINGTON — U.S. President Donald Trump’s belligerent national security adviser harshly condemned the International Criminal Court, one of the most-hated international organizations for conservatives.
+WASHINGTON (AN) — U.S. President Donald Trump's belligerent national security adviser harshly condemned the International Criminal Court, one of the most-hated international organizations for conservatives.

 John Bolton used his first major address as a Trump adviser to issue another major political broadside against what has been until now a U.S.-led system of international rules, laws and order.

 He chose a Federalist Society luncheon in Washington's Mayflower Hotel to deliver a speech he called, "Protecting American Constitutionalism and Sovereignty from International Threats."
 In it, he unleashed his longstanding hostility towards the court — and denounced its global jurisdiction.

 The occasion for Bolton’s speech, which he delivered on the eve of the anniversary of the 9/11 terrorist attacks, was an imminent decision from the court.
 Prosecutors had asked the court to formally open an investigation into alleged war crimes committed by Afghan national security forces, Taliban and Haqqani network militants, and U.S. forces and intelligence in Afghanistan since May 2003.

 The court decision also affects U.S. personnel, who are alleged to have used torture and illegally imprisoned others in Afghanistan.